WebAssembly/spec/proposals/js-string-builtins/Overview.md

 ### "wasm:js-string" "fromCharCodeArray"

 ```
-/// Convert the specified range of an immutable i16 array into a String,
+/// Convert the specified range of a mutable i16 array into a String,
 /// treating each i16 as an unsigned 16-bit char code.
 ///
 /// The range is given by [start, end).
 This function traps if the range is
 /// outside the bounds of the array.
 ///
-/// NOTE: This function only takes an immutable i16 array defined in its own
+/// NOTE: This function only takes a mutable i16 array defined in its own
 /// recursion group.
 ///
 /// If this is an issue for toolchains, we can look into how to relax the
 /// function type while still maintaining good performance.
 func fromCharCodeArray(
-  array: (ref null (array i16)),
+  array: (ref null (array (mut i16))),
   start: i32,
   end: i32
 ) -> (ref extern)